anxpara/projectrix/README.md

 ###### (Shoutout [Anime.js v4 beta early access](https://github.com/sponsors/juliangarnier))

-## Animating with FLIP technique from subject to target with Motion One
+## Animating with FLIP technique from subject to target using Motion One

 ```ts
 import { getProjection } from 'projectrix';